github/choosealicense.com/README.md

 ```
 Open `http://localhost:4000` in your favorite browser.

+## Adding a license

+For information on adding a license, see [the CONTRIBUTING file](https://github.com/github/choosealicense.com/blob/gh-pages/CONTRIBUTING.md#adding-a-license).

 ## License metadata

 Licenses sit in the `/_licenses` folder.
 Each license has YAML front matter describing the license's properties.
 The body of the file contains the text of the license in plain text.
 The available metadata fields are: